 Reader Response 3 I read from page to page .
-(Third 1/4 of the novel) Connections: As you read, write down at least 3 connections that you make with the text.
+(Third 1/4 of the novel) Connections: (RL/Ri 9, RL/Ri 1) As you read, write down at least 3 connections that you make with the text.
 Remember, connections can be based on your personal life, background knowledge, or another book you have read.
 Use complete sentences.
 Example: This book/character reminds me of because. or The part in the book when is kind of like because .
 Write neatly.
 Identify Connection Type Detail from the Text Connection Made (Text-to-Self, Text-to-(explain the kind of connection using complete sentences) (write the quote here) World, Text-to-Text) 1.
 2. 3.
-4. Prediction: Make 1 prediction about what will happen next in the book.
+4. Prediction: (RL/Ri 1) Make 1 prediction about what will happen next in the book.
 Include why you are making this prediction.

-I predict that
+I predict that because

-I read from page to page .(Last 1/4 of the novel)
+Reader Response 4 I read from page to page(Last 1/4 of the novel) Titaman Titamanta (DI /Di 0) Candiata and allowers in the standard construction of a majoral and advantage of